Table Of Contents

-There are many different strategies for Equipment Maintenance that teams can use to help raise and keep the OA (Operational Availability) up on the production lines.
-And every one of those strategies comes at a cost.
+There are many different strategies for equipment maintenance that teams can use to help raise and keep the Operational Availability (OA) up on the production lines.
+However, every one of those strategies comes at a cost.
 It’s a balancing act between keeping the right number of technical resources on staff, keeping the lines up and running, and of course, keeping profits up.

 Four Equipment Maintenance Strategies

 By using a combination of these maintenance strategies, you can make your uptime successful — or it can cost you a lot of time and money.

 This post will cover corrective maintenance as a good equipment maintenance and production efficiency strategy; that is, if it's fully adopted by your shop floor.

 What Is Corrective Maintenance?

 I used to teach Total Productive Maintenance (TPM) classes for the 900 production associates at the plant where I worked.
 It was a lot of fun because the operators are the people who really know how the equipment is running.
 Like in NASCAR, they (production) are the drivers of the cars and can report what they experience back to the crew chiefs (maintenance and engineering).

 The day before the start of each training session, I'd sneak out to the production line where the three-day workshop was going to be held and take photos of some items that needed to be addressed, like cuts in cables, small leaks in hoses, and missing bolts.
 I'd show my students those photos in the opening presentation.
 I would hear comments like, “Wow!
 I’m glad I don’t work on that line,” and “This can't be here at our plant.”
 You can imagine the shock to these same people when I would tell them that those photos were taken from the very line they run each day.
 It seems to me that the operators were so focused on building the product that they had developed tunnel vision.
 Sometimes, they really could not see the machine itself.

 Making Your Corrective Maintenance Approach Work for Your Operators